sourceduty/Mass-Energy_Einstein/README.md

 #

 Alex: _I tried to change and update Einstein's work and I learned that Einstein is permanent in scientific history.
-I can see the freamework of Einstein's work and it's hard to adjust._
+I can see the framework of Einstein's work and it's hard to adjust._

 #